bcoughlan/openapi-commander/README.md

 - Create a boilerplate repo or 'npx openapi-commander init' that people can clone/fork as a starter project.
 - Replace fetch() with a HTTP client dependency because of experimental warnings.
 - Make compatible with at least node 16.
-- Make global options like --server configurable in file, e.g. node cli.js tool.
+- Make global options like --server configurable in file, e.g. `node cli.js settings server https://example.com`.
 - Auto-detect request body type from file.
 - Show JSON & YAML examples with comments for field descriptions.
   -> Strip comments from JSON when passing in